 Everyone laughs, then we all slide down to the trunk, settling into comfortable branch joints.
 They watch me with amusement, as I find my spot.

 “You’re crazed to jump, man.
 I told you not to look down.”

 “Who is this jock-head, man?
 He owes us his life.”

 “You better teach him to fly, Robby, before he kills hisself.”

-“I’m Tim,” I tentatively answered to no one in particular.
+“I’m Tim,” I tentatively answer to no one in particular.

-“He’s okay,” the ringleader announced.
+“He’s okay,” the ringleader announces.
 “He lives in the block behind my house, with his jock-head boyfriend.
 Come over here, kid, or Tim, or whatever.
 Let me teach you to fly.”

-Hesitantly, I slid over to Rob, sitting next to him, while he pulled a joint from behind his ear.
-Looking at his long hair, I knew I’d seen him before.
-I whistled, which startled him, then he whistled back.
+Hesitantly, I slide over to Rob, sitting next to him, while he pulls a joint from behind his ear.
+Looking at his long hair, I know I’ve seen him before.
+I whistle, which startles him.
+Then he whistles back.

 “You’re the ghost in my backyard.”

 “Pleased to meet ya, hope you know my name, ‘cause puzzlin’ you is the nature of my game.”